jatiinyadav/HappyBirthdayApp/README.md

 # Happy Birthday App

-A app where you can wish your friends Happy Birthday and share it on different social media platforms.
+An app which will help you to wish your friends a **Happy Birthday** and share it on different social media platforms.

 ## Connect with me
 <a href="https://github.com/jatiinyadav" target="_blank">